Tilla Jogian: History

-Maharaja Ranjit Singh in the late 19th century commemorated the visit of Guru Nanak with the construction of a stone-lined pond, and construction of a small monument to mark the exact spot at which Guru Nanak is said to have usually meditated.
+Maharaja Ranjit Singh in the early 19th century commemorated the visit of Guru Nanak with the construction of a stone-lined pond, and construction of a small monument to mark the exact spot at which Guru Nanak is said to have usually meditated.

 During the British Raj, the local deputy commissioner built a bungalow at the site, having been attracted to the site for its cooler weather.
-The site was considered the most important pilgrimage site for jogis in Punjab prior to the Partition of British India in 1947.
+The site was considered the most important pilgrimage site for jogis in Punjab prior to the partition of British India in 1947.
+The mahant of Tilla Jogian was considered the head of all the Kanphatas of the Nath Sampardya.
+In December 1924, the mahant of Tilla Jogian assisted George Weston Briggs with documenting the lineage of the Nath lineages and sub-sects.
+The path to the complex in the pre-partition period was well-maintained and safe, with women making the trek through the use of mules and horses.
 Immediately prior to Partition, an annual festival took place on the first day of the Hindu month of Chaitra, during which communal meals were served to all attendees.

 Abandonment

 Following Partition, most of the area's Hindu population migrated to the newly independent Republic of India, abandoning the temples which remain neglected until present day.
 The last priest of the complex was Samandnath Jogi.
 When riots erupted after Partition, Samandnath Jogi reportedly appointed a local village official as caretaker of the site, and instructed him to approach the deputy commissioner to auction off the temple's belongings if the Jogi did not return from India within 6 months.
 The local official then arranged a police escort for the Jogi to safely reach the local train station, in order to proceed onwards to Kangra, India.
 The Jogi did not return within the 6-month time frame, and so the temple's meagre belongings were auctioned.
+The stone-pathway leading to the site has since started disintegrating and the structures at the site are at-risk for further decay and degradation due to a lack of conservation efforts.